mkotsovoulou/ods6001a/labs/lab1/README.md

 Modify `lab1.py` in the text editor at top-right in such a way that the program correctly outputs the sum of `x` and `y`.

 {% spoiler "Hint 1" %}
-Try to convert your x and y inputs into a numeric data type
+Try to convert your x and y inputs into a numeric data type.

 {% endspoiler %}

 If you need extra help ...
 {% spoiler "Hint 2" %}
-  Consider using the float function
+  Consider using the float function, so your program can add floating point numbers as well as integers!
 {% endspoiler %}

 {% next %}